 JetCo Solutions has a dedicated GSA team that will guide you throughout the entire GSA application, submission, and post-submission process.
 We’re transparent with our clients and will candidly determine whether or not you need a GSA Schedule.
 If you do, we’ll streamline the complex submission process, saving you time and frustration.

-49% of GSA submissions are rejected.
+It's a common industry statistic that more than half of all GSA submissions are rejected.
 Don’t be part of that statistic.
 If you have questions about GSA or think you’re ready to sell to the government, contact us.
 We’re here to help.